Tanjim131/Tanjim131.github.io/_posts/language features/2020-05-22-strict-weak-ordering.md

 };
 {% endhighlight %}

-This will sort the persons first with height, then with age (tiebrekaer betwen persons with same height) and lastly with name (tiebreaker between persons with same height and age).
+This will sort the persons first with height, then with age (tiebreaker between persons with same height) and lastly with name (tiebreaker between persons with same height and age).

 If you want a customer ordering, for example (age --> name --> height), then you could just change the ordering of the variables inside ``tie``: